magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### integer

-It checks for a field value to be an integer, positive or negative
+Checks for a field value to be an integer, positive or negative.

 #### Example